Concurrent computing: Languages supporting concurrent programming

 Concurrent programming languages are programming languages that use language constructs for concurrency.
 These constructs may involve multi-threading, support for distributed computing, message passing, shared resources (including shared memory) or futures and promises.
 Such languages are sometimes described as concurrency-oriented languages or concurrency-oriented programming languages (COPL).

 Today, the most commonly used programming languages that have specific constructs for concurrency are Java and C#.
 Both of these languages fundamentally use a shared-memory concurrency model, with locking provided by monitors (although message-passing models can and have been implemented on top of the underlying shared-memory model).
-Of the languages that use a message-passing concurrency model, Erlang is probably the most widely used in industry at present.
+Of the languages that use a message-passing concurrency model, Erlang was probably the most widely used in industry as of 2010.

-Many concurrent programming languages have been developed more as research languages (e.g. Pict) rather than as languages for production use.
+Many concurrent programming languages have been developed more as research languages (e.g., Pict) rather than as languages for production use.
 However, languages such as Erlang, Limbo, and occam have seen industrial use at various times in the last 20 years.
 A non-exhaustive list of languages which use or provide concurrent programming facilities: